Did you know that more than 40,000 people under 65 are suffering from dementia in the UK?

 Somebody I Used To Know by Wendy Mitchell

-Somebody I Used To now has been chosen as the best 2018 summer read by the major UK newspapers and it is the autobiography of the woman Wendy used to be and the woman dementia has seen her become.
+Somebody I Used To now has been chosen as the best 2018 summer read by the major UK newspapers, and it is the autobiography of the woman Wendy used to be, and the dementia has seen her become.
 The significance of this book is that it managed to capture the experience and describe the early stages by giving us an insightful portrayal of dementia.

 This revelatory story’s aim is to prove that despite a terminal condition that person is still there, forgetful and confused, but still in need of validation, conversation, and ultimately, in need of love.